-At Price Benowitz LLP our clients always come first.
+At our firm, our clients always come first.
 Our attorneys understand the regrettable circumstances that move their clients to seek legal advice, and they do their best to make their clients feel at ease while guiding our clients and their claims through a complicated legal process.
 In addition to offering an understanding ear, our attorneys make sure their clients are well-informed and consulted every step of the way in the decision-making process.
 This helps ensure their injury claim is aggressively pursued and that our clients’ decisions are based upon sound and relevant information.
 The firm also offers all of the benefits that come with being headquartered in the heart of Washington, DC and having attorneys with law offices located throughout Maryland and Virginia.
 That combination of sophistication and local connection should never be underestimated.
 Our attorneys have strong working relationships with the courts at all levels, and understand the policies and practices of the various jurisdictions.
 That means that our attorneys are well-suited to pursuing a wide variety of personal injury cases and seeking an array of optimal results, such as avoiding a lengthy trial and pushing for a settlement, or fighting for civil justice in a courtroom.
 Though our attorneys will always do what is best for our clients, they are also committed to ensuring that those responsible for causing serious harm via medical malpractice and other forms of negligence are held accountable.
 This benefits not only our clients, but our whole community.

 For a Free Consultation Call Today